Executive Head of Pastry

 Over the next ten years Roger expanded his skills in some of the finest restaurants in London.
 Following a period as Head Chef of The Criterion Restaurant Roger returned to his original passion and set up the bakery for Peyton & Byrne.
 With his classic selection of pastry offerings, both sweet and savoury, he reignited the British passion for traditional pastry treats.
 Roger then returned to work as Head Chef of Marco's, Stamford Bridge where he went on to became Executive Head Chef and remained for a further eight years.
 In 2017 Roger moved to the renowned Bluebird Restaurant on Chelsea's King's Road as Executive Head of Pastry and Baking before starting his current role in 2019 as Executive Head of Pastry for the world famous upmarket department store Fortnum & Mason.

-In recent years Roger has also acted as a consultant for Oliver James Foods, one of Europe’s leading food manufacturers of Sous Vide products and high quality pastry products for the Food service and Retail markets, developing a range of desserts as well as returning as a consultant to Peyton & Byrne.
+In recent years Roger has also acted as a consultant for Oliver James Foods, one of Europe’s leading food manufacturers of Sous Vide products and high quality pastry products for the food service and retail markets developing a range of desserts, as well as returning as a consultant to Peyton & Byrne.
+He also developed a range of ice creams that used almond and goats milk for a City restaurant.